General FAQ

 Educational Talent Search FAQ

 Talent Search is a shortened version of the full name of the program: Educational Talent Search.
-The Talent Search program is dedicated to helping students better understand (Search) the specific skills and passions (Talent) that each one possesses and then discover the particular careers that fit those skills and passions.
+The Talent Search program is dedicated to helping students better understand (Search) the specific skills and passions (Talent) that they possess and then discover the particular careers that fit those skills and passions.

 The Educational Talent Search program is dedicated to helping students better understand the specific skills and passions (Talent) that each one possesses and then discover the particular careers that fit those skills and passions.

 Yes!
-Educational Talent Search supports students to enroll in postsecondary education to attain an associate's degree, bachelor's degree, or a vocational certificate.
+Educational Talent Search supports students to enroll in postsecondary education to attain a bachelor's degree, associate degree, or vocational certificate.

 Educational Talent Search accepts students from 6th to 12th grade.
 However, students in 5th grade are also eligible to apply if they are at least 11 years old.
 High-school drop-outs and adults who are seeking to enroll/complete postsecondary education are also eligible to apply.

 Educational Talent Search applications are reviewed in bulk every two weeks.
-Via email, applicants who are determined as eligible are then sent information regarding their status and instructions to complete the second step of enrollment: the online family welcome orientation course.
-Upon completion of the online orientation course, participants are promptly notified of their acceptance via email and letter.
+Applicants who are determined as eligible are then sent information via email regarding their status as well as instructions to complete the second step of enrollment: the online family welcome orientation course.
+Upon completion of the online orientation course, participants are promptly notified of their official acceptance via email and letter.

 Yes!
 The Educational Talent Search is extremely flexible with students' busy schedules.
 In fact, most activities happen within school hours.

 No, participants are not required to attend all program activities.
 In fact, one of the main strengths of the program is its high flexibility!
-While most participants attend many activities throughout the school year, they are only required to attend at least two activities each school year.
+Although most participants attend several activities throughout the school year, they are only required to attend a minimum of two activities each year.